rangsimanketkaew/Auto-NWChem/README.md

 ```
 utilfname: cannot allocate:Received an Error in Communication
 ```
 This error message is telling you that NWChem cannot allocate the memory with number of processors.
-User must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
+You must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
 This issue can be easily fixed by *memory* keyword to control the certain memory, for example a following command is used to limit the memory to 1 Gigabyte/process.
 ```
 memory total 1 GB